stackbuilders/tutorials/tutorials/haskell/mustache-templates/tutorial.md

 Invalid templates just won't compile!

 For our purposes it's better yet to use the TH version of `compileMustacheDir`.
-Now if any template in that directory is malformed, the program won't compile telling us about the error and where it occured.
+Now if any template in the specified directory is malformed, the program won't compile telling us about the error and where it occurred.

 ```haskell
 main :: IO ()